OngDuyThang/integrate-mcp-tools-with-gen-ai-application/README.md

 1. Gen AI App run on http://localhost:8001 with UI and API handler, while MCP server run on http://localhost:8000.

-2. Go to the UI on http://localhost:8001 then select Model: Choose "Gemini 2.5 Flash" or "Mistral".
+2. Go to the UI on http://localhost:8001 then select Model: Choose "Gemini 2.5 Flash" or "Mistral Large 3".

 3. Ask questions related to weather to invoke MCP tools: